Citizen's Council on Traffic

 Please note; dates are subject to change.

-1. Still to do: Discuss advisory report -
+1. Completed: Discuss advisory report - Completion date

 Discussion of the advisory report in the Administration and Resources Committee meeting.

-2. Still to do: Discussion council proposal -
+2. Completed: Discussion council proposal - Completion date

 Consideration of the council proposal on the advisory report in the council meeting.
 The college gives a preliminary administrative reaction (appreciation) and explains the traffic, legal, capacity (the use of personnel) and financial consequences of the advice received.

-3. Still to do: Discussion Road categorization plan in committee meeting -
+3. Completed: Discussion Road categorization plan in committee meeting - Completion date

 Discussion of the Road Categorization Plan in the Physical Environment Committee meeting.
 This plan will be amended based on advice (or not) adopted by the council from the advisory report and the Memorandum of Response to Views Received on the 2023 Plan.